LightedDay/scrbd_book_ripper/README.md

 * [Disclaimer](#disclaimer)

 ## General info
 This project receives one or more Scribd links and generates a PDF within the books content.
-It has the option to generate an Searchable PDF too.
+It has the option to generate a Searchable PDF too.

 ## Stats
 ֎ _(Will improve in next update!)_ ֎